developers-ubonu/fintrack/docs/fintrack/03_PROBLEM_DOMAIN_MODEL.md

 2.  ***Integrated Conditional Design:*** While core workflow is primary, design core components anticipating logical integration points for optional conditional features (like taxes) to ensure smooth user transitions and efficient development.

 ## Purpose
-This document establishes a clear, shared understanding of the FinTrack problem domain concepts, relationships, and business rules governing financial tracking for small service businesses (initially focusing on landscaping/lawn care) in Quebec, **incorporating automated data capture and allocation concepts within the core workflow, and representing tax-related concepts as optional/conditional**.
+This document establishes a clear, shared understanding of the FinTrack problem domain concepts, relationships, and business rules governing financial tracking for small service businesses (initially focusing on landscaping/lawn care) in Quebec, incorporating automated data capture and allocation concepts within the core workflow, and representing tax-related concepts as optional/conditional.
 It creates a common vocabulary for all project stakeholders and serves as the foundation for technical design decisions.

 ## Success Criteria
 - [x] All key **core** domain concepts are identified and clearly defined.